StataBS/indikatoren/README.md

 ```shell
 npm run reinstall
 ```
 - Run application on c9: Click "Run", "New Run Configuration...", click "Runner", click "Apache httpd".
-Click into the field "Run Config Name" and type "Apache http" to give this configuration a name.
+Click into the field "Run Config Name" and type "Apache httpd" to give this configuration a name.
 Now click Run, then click the url displayed in the console log: ```https://<c9-vm-name>-<c9-username>.c9users.io```
 - To make this runner configuration the default, right-click the green "Run" button in the menu bar, click "Manage...", click "Set as Default".
 Now, this runner is always invoked when you click the green "Run" button.